alimcodescalers/G8_testing/docs/test_cases/performance/10_FIO_testing/setup.md

 So this means if we have defined 5 disks per VM we will write 3GB x 5 disk for each iteration.

-## VM specs

-- CPUcpu cores = 2
-- Memory = 2048
-- Boot disk size = 100G
-- Number of data disk = 5 , each disk = 30G

- These parameters can be changed in the `Perf_parameters.cfg` file

 ## Running the test script